Reputation: Academic literature

-Since 1980, the study of 'corporate reputation' has attracted growing scholarly attention from economics, sociology, and management.
+Since 1980, the study of "corporate reputation" has attracted growing scholarly attention from economics, sociology, and management.
 The concept of reputation has undergone substantial evolution in the academic literature over the past several decades.
-Terminology such as reputation, branding, image and identity is often used interchangeably in both the popular press and—until recently—in the academic literature, as well.
+Terminology such as reputation, branding, image and identity is often used interchangeably in both the popular press and – until recently – in the academic literature, as well.

 The academic literature has generally settled on a small cluster of perspectives on "what reputation is" in a company context.

+Mark C. Suchman (1995) examines the relationship between legitimacy, status, and reputation, emphasizing that while these concepts are interconnected, they represent distinct forms of social evaluation.
+Legitimacy refers to the degree to which an organization's actions align with societal norms and values, status reflects its position within a social hierarchy, and reputation is based on assessments of its past actions and achievements.
+Understanding these distinctions is essential for organizations seeking to navigate their social environments successfully.

 Economists use game-theory to describe corporate reputations as strategic signals that companies use to convey to markets some of their qualities and abilities.
 Sociologists view corporate reputation as descriptions of the relative status that companies occupy in an institutional field of rivals and stakeholders.
 Management scholars describe corporate reputations in one of two main ways, including: